This page describes experimental support for exception checking in Scala 3. It is enabled by the language import

 This will provide the

-CanThrow ability for any exception, and thereby allow all throws and all other calls, no matter what the current state of
+CanThrow capability for any exception, and thereby allow all throws and all other calls, no matter what the current state of

 package scala object unsafeExceptions: given canThrowAny: CanThrow[Exception] = ???